Effective Rankine-Hugoniot conditions for shock waves in periodic media: Homogenized equations

 \section{Homogenized equations}

 Our first goal is to generalize the proposed shock speed that was given in \cite{Ketcheson_LeVeque_2011} for the case $\theta=90^\circ$.
 In order to do so, and also to place that hypothesis on a firmer mathematical footing, we perform an asymptotic analysis.
 Specifically, in this section we use homogenization theory to capture the macroscopic effects when waves with large wavelength travel in a periodic medium with small period $\Omega$ (relative to the wavelength).
-The leading-order result of this process is a constant-coefficient system with the material properties given by some average that depends on the relative angle between the propagation of the wave and the periodicity of the medium.
+The leading-order result of this process is a constant-coefficient system with the material properties given by some average that depends on the relative angle between the propagation of the wave and the variation in the medium.
 We follow \cite{ketcheson2015diffractons} and references therein.
-Consider \eqref{p-system} as a first order system of conservation laws:
+Recall system \eqref{p-system_conservation_form}:

 From \S\ref{sec:equations_and_material} we have $\sigma_\epsilon=K(\bfx)G(\sigma)$.
 Using the chain rule, $\sigma_t=\sigma_\epsilon\epsilon_t$.
 Therefore, we can write \eqref{p-system_cons_form_hom_section} as